Isaac Ordonez

-Isaac Ordonez (born April 15, 2009) is an American actor.
+Isaac Ordonez is an American actor.
 He is best known for playing Pugsley Addams in the Netflix series Wednesday.

 Early life

-Isaac Ordonez was born on April 15, 2009 in Los Angeles, California where he was also raised.
 His father is of Colombian origin, while his mother is from Belize.
 Growing up in a multicultural household, Ordonez has often credited his diverse background as an important influence on his upbringing.

 He receives his education through homeschooling.

 Career

 Ordonez began his acting career as a stand-in for the character Charles Wallace in Disney’s 2018 film A Wrinkle in Time.
 Prior to that, he appeared in several short films, including Día de las Carpas, Psycho Sally, Dispara y Mata, and Husky.

 Ordonez landed his breakthrough role in 2022 when he was cast in a recurring role as Pugsley Addams in Netflix comedy horror series Wednesday alongside Jenna Ortega.
 Ordonez is a series regular in Season 2 which premiered in August 2025.